wp-plugins/auto-content-poster/readme.txt

 = In which category post will be assigned ? =

 Category will be created based on advertiser's category in commission junction, if it is not exits.
-Also you can set it manualy in advance setting page.
+Also you can set it manualy in advance settings page.

 = how frequently products will be posted ? =

-Default time is 24 hour, Plugin uses wordpress's cron function to archive that so your blog needs to have enough traffic for automatic posting.
+Default time is 24 hour, you can also set it to hourly/twice daily/daily in advance settings page.
+Please note that this Plugin uses wordpress's cron function to archive that so your blog needs to have enough traffic for automatic posting.

 = I have a feature request/bug report, where can I submit it? = you can contact me directly <a href="mailto:ytolia@gmail.com">here</a> or visit plugin site: